 The In- & Outpoint selection works on a percentage base of the overall frame length.
 Use "Pause" and look up with the Inpoint the frames from where you want to start the file playback.

-When programming containers in the timeline you can alternatively enter the exact frame number you like to start (or end with) by using the "In" (or "Out") value in the Clip Inspector.
+When programming containers in the timeline you can alternatively enter the exact frame number you would like to start (or end with) by using the "In" (or "Out") value in the Clip Inspector.
 It is also possible to enter exact timecode in frames, seconds etc.

 You can control all playback parameters externally.
 For DMX control, the chapter DMX Tables lists all parameter information, for other external control e.g. via the Widget Designer the Parameter List is of interest.